LinearARD: Linear-Memory Attention Distillation for RoPE Restoration: RULER Breakdown

+Table~\ref{tab:extreme_scaling_short} evaluates LLaMA2-7B under 64K and 128K context extensions.
+These runs use ARD only, without RULER evaluation and without the CPT stage.
+ARD improves short-context recovery from 55.57\% to 91.79\% at 64K and from 53.35\% to 88.98\% at 128K, but these results should be interpreted as a stress test rather than a full long-context benchmark.

-\subsection{RULER Breakdown}
+\section{RULER Breakdown}

-Tables~\ref{tab:ruler_llama2},~\ref{tab:ruler_llama3}, and~\ref{tab:ruler_mistral} present per-task RULER results at 8K, 16K, and 32K.
-On LLaMA2-7B, LinearARD+CPT improves the 32K average from 41.8 (LongReD) to 47.3, with major gains on retrieval-heavy tasks such as NIAH-MV (23.0$\rightarrow$58.8).
-On LLaMA3-8B, the main gain appears on Variable Tracking at 32K (62.2$\rightarrow$72.0), while multi-needle tasks (NIAH-MQ/MV) remain challenging.
+Table~\ref{tab:budget_matched_ruler_lengths} summarizes the strict 4.25M-token RULER controls by length.
+Tables~\ref{tab:ruler_llama2},~\ref{tab:ruler_llama3}, and~\ref{tab:ruler_mistral} then present per-task RULER results at 8K, 16K, and 32K for the 256M-token baselines and LinearARD.
+On LLaMA2-7B, final-layer LinearARD+CPT improves the 32K average from 41.8 (LongReD) to 47.4, with major gains on retrieval-heavy tasks such as NIAH-MV (23.0$\rightarrow$59.7).
+On LLaMA3-8B, the main gain appears on Variable Tracking at 32K (62.2$\rightarrow$70.0), while multi-needle tasks (NIAH-MQ/MV) remain challenging.

-On Mistral-7B-v0.1, LinearARD raises the 32K average from 36.3 (LongReD) to 37.6 and substantially improves over CPT (30.0), but trails LongReD on Avg.\ all (60.8 vs.\ 62.3) due to weaker 8K/16K scores.
+On Mistral-7B-v0.1, LinearARD raises the 32K average from 36.3 (LongReD) to 37.0 and substantially improves over CPT (30.0), but trails LongReD on Avg.\ all (60.2 vs.\ 62.3) due to weaker 8K/16K scores.
 This mirrors the main-text trend: relation alignment is most beneficial in the hardest 32K regime, while medium-length robustness can still benefit from heavier hidden-state distillation.

-\subsection{Proof of Proposition~\ref{prop:grad_sensitivity} (Gradient Behavior in Sparse Regimes)}
+\section{Proof of Proposition~\ref{prop:grad_sensitivity} (Gradient Behavior in Sparse Regimes)}

 \begin{proof} Gradient signals from probability MSE and forward KL are compared when the teacher distribution is sparse and peaked.
 For MSE, $\mathcal{L}_{\text{MSE}}=\tfrac{1}{2}(r_s-r_t)^2$, and by the chain rule: